rapax00/nostr-oracle/README.md

-# Nostr Ticker
+# Nostr Oracle

 Send event to nostr with data of APIs.
 Easly access and don't disturbe to APIs multiples times.

-Simple mockup
+Simple mockup:

 <img src="https://image.nostr.build/796f078c2171da23362fae600a04a878c7608849d51a2ed21de139ddfffa4887.jpg">